 I’ve heard there are mushrooms here too.
 The reindeer probably know exactly where.

 A young family is in the line right behind me, the little girl sitting on her father’s shoulders and the mother hanging on to her son who is squirming in excitement.
 The first 10 minutes are pretty easy but soon the climb becomes steeper and slippery.
 As we go up the hill, it gets colder and colder and I can hear myself breathing hard.

-Have these snowy photos inspired you to take a cold weather trip?
-Check out our favorite Winter Travel Destinations!
+Have we inspired you to take a cold weather trip?
+Check out our Winter Travel Planner.

 Soon I realize there is a considerable gap between me and the person in front.
 I stand aside and let the young family pass me by.
 Looking behind, I notice with amusement that I am now trailing behind with the huffers and puffers.